-

 Why A Bear Can Rest At Ease

-By: Jaxon Shain, Rutgers Newark Eco Club, Rewild NJ Network Member The language of modern science dogma is at once very complex and unable to touch the simplest of natural happenings.
+By: Jaxon Shain, Rutgers Newark Eco Club, Rewild NJ Movement Member The language of modern science dogma is at once very complex and unable to touch the simplest of natural happenings.
 During this age of global society, different branches of study have different languages of origin.
 This leads to overly complex words.
 There can also…

 -